mongodb/mongo/src/mongo/db/storage/README.md

 A RecordId is a unique identifier, assigned by the storage engine, for a specific document or entry in a record store at a given time.
 For storage engines based in the KVEngine the record identity is fixed, but other storage engines, such as MMAPv1, may change it when updating a document.
-Note that this can be very expensive, as indexes map to the RecordId.
+Note that changing record ids can be very expensive, as indexes map to the RecordId.
 A single document with a large array may have thousands of index entries, resulting in very expensive updates.

 #### Cloning and bulk operations
 Currently all cloning, [initial sync][] and other operations are done in terms of operating on individual documents, though there is a BulkBuilder class for more efficiently building indexes.

 ### Locking and Concurrency
-MongoDB uses multi-granular intent locking, see the [Concurrency FAQ][].
+MongoDB uses multi-granular intent locking; see the [Concurrency FAQ][].
 In all cases, this will ensure that operations to meta-data, such as creation and deletion of record stores, are serialized with respect to other accesses.
 Storage engines can choose to support document-level concurrency, in which case the storage engine is responsible for any additional synchronization necessary.
 For